psychemedia/sin-eater-resources/src/_before_ludlow.md

 ## Brand's Antiquities

-*Observations on the popular antiquities of Great Britain: Including the Whole of Mr. Bourne's Antiquitates Vulgares* by John Brand, was first published in 1777.
+*Observations on the popular antiquities of Great Britain: Including the Whole of Mr. Bourne's Antiquitates Vulgares* — often referred to as *Popular Antiquities* — by John Brand, was first published in 1777.
 This [first edition](https://archive.org/details/observationsonp00bourgoog/page/n46/mode/2up) contains no explicit reference to a "sin eater", although Chapter II of Bourne's work, and Brand's observation on it, do cover traditions *Of Watching with the Dead*.

 A new edition, first published in 1813, edited by Henry Ellis, went on to be republished many times, including the 1849 edition as cited in *Notes and Queries*.